belantmockup/jict/README.md

-# jict
+# JICT-Mockup-PT Belant Persada

+PT (Persero) Pelabuhan Indonesia II (PELINDO II) is a state-owned enterprise, which operates 12 of Indonesia’s largest ports in 10 provinces.
+This includes Tanjung Priok, the biggest and busiest port in Indonesia.
+Apart from that PELINDO II has subsidiaries and affiliates such as PT.
+Jakarta International Container Terminal, Terminal Petikemas Koja, PT.
+Pelabuhan Tanjung Priok,  PT.
+Electronic Data Interchange, PT.
+Rumah Sakit Pelabuhan and PT.
+Multi Terminal Indonesia.

+Handling 95 million tons of cargo and vessel for more than 57,000 vessels last year.
+PT.
+PELINDO II has a tremendous potential to develop its business in future.

-For port terminals, measuring KPIs to improve operational efficiencies and productivity is crucial.
-With vessel sizes on the rise, shipping companies are more demanding than ever.
+For JICT terminals, measuring KPIs to improve operational efficiencies and productivity is crucial.
 The best way to evaluate the relevance of a KPI is to use the SMART criteria.
-SMART is stands for
+SMART are stands for

 * Specific
 * Measurable
 * Attainable